sujiayi317/flask-blog-app/README.md

      - correct create account page
      - must login to see the account page
      - if not logged in, account route redirect user to login page
-     - redirect to *next page* using flask.request.args.get('next'), or None to 'home'
+     - redirect to *next page* using flask.request.args.get('next'), or *None* to 'home'
+18. Account form and profile picture
+     - users can update, field already filled for users
+     - don't forget enctype="multipart/form-data" in account.html
+     - auto-resize image when uploading: pip install Pillow